artkonekt/enum/docs/README.md

 Enum is an object with value from one of those constants (or from one of superclass if any).

-There is also a `__default` constant that enables you to create an object without passing enum value.
+There is also a `__DEFAULT` constant that enables you to create an object without passing enum value.

 > **Note**: It is an alternative implementation of the [SplEnum class](http://php.net/manual/en/class.splenum.php), as that is often not available on PHP installations.